drowe67/radae/README.md

 ## Scope

 The document is a log of the authors experimental work, with just enough information for the advanced experimenter to reproduce aspects of the work.
 It is not intended to be a polished distribution for general use.
+Unless otherwise stated, the code is this repo is intended to run only on Ubuntu Linux.

 # Quickstart